 The Salamander lever is named for its ability to split the arm that pushes the cards out.
 Just like a real salamander, the arm ’grows back’ once it has been pushed back into place.
 You can recognise the Salamander lever on the base of the Cardprotector – it has two small plastic arms to the right of the lever.
 You can also recognise it by the seam in the middle of it.
 If the lever you’re holding doesn’t have a seam, your wallet isn’t equipped with the new mechanism and we advise you not to use extra force.

-If your wallet has a production error, you can return it for a free repair within two years after purchase, or three years if you’ve registered your wallet.
-You can take your wallet, together with a proof of purchase, to your Secrid retailer or send it to our local partner using our return form.
-If you wish to receive a prepaid return label, please contact us at firstname.lastname@example.org or +13477782484.
-If you have any questions regarding our warranty policy, please send an e-mail to email@example.com.
+If your wallet has a production error, you can return it for a free repair within two years after purchase, or three years if you've registered your wallet.
+You can take your wallet, together with a proof of purchase, to your Secrid retailer or send it to us by using our return form.
+The return form includes a prepaid return label so you can ship the package free of charge.
+If you have any questions regarding our warranty policy, please send an e-mail to firstname.lastname@example.org.